 In 2000 I was in Belize as V31TD before and after the CQWW SSB Contest.
 I logged over 1,000 QSOs during the week operating 40-10M on SSB & CW.
 What a blast!
 We used V31GE and logged over 5,300 Q's for the contest.

 The first radio club I joined was the St Cloud ARC in Minnesota where I served as President, Secretary and News Letter Editor.
 I was a member of the Twin Cities FM Club (Minnesota) from 1989 to 2005.
 After moving to Kansas City I was most active in the PHD ARA.
-I was elected to the Board of Directors every year I lived in MO that PHD existed, serving as President(1992, 96 & 01), Hamfest Chairman(1997, 98 & 99), web master since 1996 and trustee of the club call WØTE, ex WAØUGU since 1997.
+I was elected to the Board of Directors every year I lived in MO that PHD existed, serving as President(1992, 96 & 01), Hamfest Chairman(1997, 98 & 99), webmaster since 1996 and trustee of the club call WØTE, ex WAØUGU since 1997.
 In January 2002 PHD ARA and the Clay County ARC merged, WØTE went along for the ride.
 I was still trustee of the call until I moved to Minnesota for a new job in 2005.
 I was the Information Officer for CCARC, an ARRL Special Service Club.
 I was a member of the Kansas City DX CLUB 1993 to 2005.
-I am trustee of WØSOC for the Second Class Operators Club and once again a member of the St Cloud ARC.
-I belong to the Mcleod County Skywarn and ARES groups and the Crow River Area ARC - WØCRC.
-I am a Life Member of:
+I belong to the Mcleod County Skywarn group.
+I am also Trustee of AAØHQ for QCWA Chapter 8 in the Twin Cities

 I belong to QCWA Chapters 8(Minnesota), 35(Kansas City), 120(QCWW), 151(Calgary) and 180(Bolivar, MO).
 I was an Assistant Director in the Missouri Section - Midwest Division - ARRL and a Sorter in the Incoming Zero QSL Bureau.
 I am a VE for ARRL and W5YI and a certified Skywarn Spotter.
 Links to these organizations and others I belong to can be found at Bob's Web.